 The Gilder Lehrman Institute of American History is proud to partner with Hamilton on the Ham4Progress Award for Educational Advancement.
-The award supports college-bound high school students from communities that directly experience the consequences of injustice and discrimination.
+The award supports college-bound high school juniors from communities that directly experience the consequences of social injustice and/or discrimination.

-This award will provide up to ten Black, Latino/a, Indigenous, and Asian or Pacific Islander students $2,500 for educational purposes in 2021.
-The $2,500 award must be used toward educational purposes, which may include
+This award will provide up to ten students $3,500 each for educational purposes in 2022.
+The $3,500 award must be used toward educational purposes, which may include

 - Test preparation courses

 - Technology, including laptops, tablets, or other electronic devices used for learning